 Erosion threatens infrastructure and public access at several locations along the Navy Point Park shoreline.
-Escambia County Department of Natural Resources Management and Parks & Recreation Department are working to resolve erosion by establishing "Living Shorelines" at critically eroded locations.
+Escambia County Department of Natural Resources Management and Parks and Recreation Department are working to resolve erosion by establishing living shorelines at critically eroded locations.

 What is a Living Shoreline?

 Living shorelines are a different approach to shoreline stabilization patterned on the natural environment.
 Projects replace typical shoreline armoring using bulkheads, seawalls, and riprap by incorporating natural materials such as oyster reefs, emergent marsh vegetation, submerged aquatic vegetation and sand or other substrate.

 - Maintenance of Other Important Functions Provided by Natural Shoreline

 - Ecosystems (e.g. sediment capture, nutrient cycling, biodiversity, wave attenuation, etc.)